Dataflect-LLC/Dataflect-Documentation/index.md

 Update permissions as necessary by navigating to Dataflect Search --> Configure --> Commands

+# Normalizing Dataflect Search Results with Props
+Dataflect Search results can be normalized using the default Splunk props.conf configurations, with some key caveats.

+## Field Aliases
+To create a field alias, you will navigate in Splunk Web to Settings --> Fields --> Field aliases.

+- Select "New Field Alias"
+- For "Name": dfprops:\<insert the applicable fqdn>
+   - e.g. dfprops:api.coincap.io
+- For "Apply To" select sourcetype, and use the same value that you used for "Name"
+- For "Field aliases" the field on the left will be the name of the field as originally returned from the API.
+The field on the right will be the new field name you want to use.
+- **NOTE:** The "Overwrite field values" has no impact, the original field name will always be overwritten.

+  ## Field Extractions
+To create a field extraction, you will navigate in Splunk Web to Settings --> Fields --> Field extractions.

+- Select "New Field Extraction"
+- For "Name": Select the original field name from the API response that you will be extracting the new fields from.
+- For "Apply To" select sourcetype, and use dfprops:\<insert the applicable fqdn>
+   - e.g. dfprops:api.coincap.io
+- For "Type" select Inline
+- For "Extraction/Transform" enter a regex expression with at least one named capturing group.
+   - e.g.
+      - name: supply
+      - Extraction/Transform: ^(?<supply_rounded>\d+)\.(?<supply_decimal>\d+)
+      - The fields "supply_rounded" and "supply_decimal" will be extracted from the "supply" field if the regex pattern finds a match.

 # Dataflect Search Logging Overview
 [Go to Top](#)